Anonymous (hacker group): 2011–2012

 Several attacks by Anons have targeted organizations accused of homophobia.
 In February 2011, an open letter was published on AnonNews.org threatening the Westboro Baptist Church, an organization based in Kansas in the U.S. known for picketing funerals with signs reading "God Hates Fags".
 During a live radio current affairs program in which Topiary debated church member Shirley Phelps-Roper, CosmoTheGod hacked one of the organization's websites.
 After the church announced its intentions in December 2012 to picket the funerals of the Sandy Hook Elementary School shooting victims, CosmoTheGod published the names, phone numbers, and e-mail and home addresses of church members and brought down GodHatesFags.com with a DDoS attack.
 In August 2012, Anons hacked the site of Ugandan Prime Minister Amama Mbabazi in retaliation for the Parliament of Uganda's consideration of an anti-homosexuality law permitting capital punishment.

 In April 2011, Anons launched a series of attacks against Sony in retaliation for trying to stop hacks of the PlayStation 3 game console.
 More than 100 million Sony accounts were compromised, and the Sony services Qriocity and PlayStation Network were taken down for a month apiece by cyberattacks.

 In July 2011, Anonymous announced the launch of its social media platform Anonplus.
-This came after Anonymous' presence was removed from Google+.
+This came after Anonymous's presence was removed from Google+.
 The site was later hacked by a Turkish hackers group who placed a message on the front page and replaced its logo with a picture of a dog.

 In August 2011, Anons launched an attack against BART in San Francisco, which they dubbed #OpBart.
 The attack, made in response to the killing of Charles Hill a month prior, resulted in customers' personal information leaked onto the group's website.